-Both the EU Cities Mission and the UTM benefit from the support of the European Commission, which, in the case of the Urban Transitions Mission, is a co-lead partner (together with Global Covenant of mayors and JPI Urban Europe).
-Synergies and
+Both the EU Cities Mission and the UTM benefit from the support of the European Commission, which, in the case of the Urban Transitions Mission, is a co-lead partnership together with Global Covenant of mayors and JPI Urban Europe.
+Synergies and complementarity among the two Missions will be continuously sought, while working towards the same goal of achieving net-zero as quickly as possible, by 2030.

 For EU cities participating in both EU Mission and UTM, the UTM will strive to strengthen and complement the support provided by the EU Mission as much as possible.
+The two Missions align and connect as follows: